Table of contents

 - Rise in critical behavioral health support

 - Digital transformation of absence & disability management

-Looking at the rise in digital therapy, it has become clear that leaders are choosing to learn more about its benefits and delivering efficient, accessible, and affordable help previously limited by more traditional approaches like face-to-face therapy, teletherapy, and EAPs.
+Looking at the rise in digital mental health, it has become clear that leaders are choosing to learn more about its benefits and delivering efficient, accessible, and affordable help previously limited by more traditional approaches like face-to-face therapy, teletherapy, and EAPs.

-The rise in digital therapy is due to leaders understanding that stigma, accessibility, and costs are barriers employees can’t tackle on their own and it’s up to employers to offer innovative mental health resources and benefits built for today’s workplaces.
+The rise in digital mental health is due to leaders understanding that stigma, accessibility, and costs are barriers employees can’t tackle on their own and it’s up to employers to offer innovative mental health resources and benefits built for today’s workplaces.